dsccommunity/dsccommunity.org/content/guidelines/_index.en.md

 date: 2018-12-28T11:02:05+06:00
 icon: "ti-shortcode"
 weight: 3
-description: "Best Practices and Guidelines for High Quality Resource Modules" type : "pages"
+description: "The guidelines for the DSC Community around contributing, maintaining, and style" type : "pages"
-bgcolor: '#FF4343'
+bgcolor: '#ff436c'
 ---

-In this section we describe what's the current state of the guidelines and best practices to create a **High Quality Resource Module**.
+The guidelines for the DSC Community around contributing, maintaining, and style to use for code, tests and markdown.

-See the following sections for more details, and if you need more guidance [join the conversation](/community/contact/) and ask away!
+See the above sections for more details, and if you need more guidance [join the conversation](/community/contact/) and ask away!